HAIC: Humanoid Agile Object Interaction Control via Dynamics-Aware World Model: Experiments

 \subsection{Real-world Deployment and Comparison}

 In real-world experiments, our dynamics-aware world model functions as a core estimator across three distinct scenarios: (a) \textbf{Underactuated Object Interaction.} For underactuated objects like skateboards and carts, the world model infers the object's full dynamics, including translation, rotation, linear/angular velocity, and acceleration.
-These high-order predictions are explicitly applied to the object's canonical point cloud. (b) \textbf{Long-horizon Interaction.} In sequential tasks involving multiple objects, \ours predicts the dynamics for both the box and the cart.
+These high-order predictions are explicitly applied to the object's canonical point cloud. (b) \textbf{Sequential Interaction.} In sequential tasks involving multiple objects, \ours predicts the dynamics for both the box and the cart.
 It applies the respective predicted rotations and translations to align each object's geometric prior independently. (c) \textbf{Multi-terrain Interaction.} \ours extends its prediction to environmental features.
 It estimates the dynamics of the carried box while simultaneously predicting the translation and orientation of terrain structures.
 By projecting these estimates onto the geometry and feeding the aligned features into the downstream network, the robot successfully navigates uneven ground.
 We compared \ours with the baseline in these scenarios. \ours exhibits superior robustness due to its structured representation incorporating both geometric and dynamic information.
+The original HDMI performed well with fully-driven objects, but its performance declined on underactuated objects, since it does not account for geometry and higher-order physical quantities.
 As demonstrated by the case study results below, \ours shows significant advantages in both success rate and motion quality.